Aichi Atsuta: Aichi M6A gets the Atsuta engine

 A new top-secret aircraft that was to be transported and launched from a large submarine was ordered by the IJN in the spring of 1942 as the 17-Shi Special Attack Bomber.
 That aircraft became the Aichi M6A Serian (Shisei-Seiran), along with its M6A1-K Ninzan (Shisei-Seiran Kai) land-based trainer version.

 Four preproduction M6A aircraft were completed, a firsthand account stating that one had a 1,200 hp Atsuta 12 engine, while the others three had Atsuta 32's.
 The first aircraft's engine was later changed to an Atsuta 32.

 Eighteen M6A1 Special Attack Bomber versions followed, and these had the Atsuta 32 engine as well.
 Lastly, two of the original M6A1 prototypes were converted into M6A1-K Nanzan land-based training aircraft.

 Engine production

 Aichi manufactured 873 Atsuta series engines during World War II.
 These were shared between the twenty-two M6A1/M6A1-K and all D4Y1/2 aircraft.
 Peak production of the Atsuta 32 engine was in May, 1944, when 107 engines were produced.

 Production problems

 A serious problem with the Aichi and Kawasaki version of the Daimler-Benz engine was that of holding a close tolerance fit between the crankshaft and its bearings on this fairly long engine.
 The result was that the engine proved to be prone to crankshaft failure.
-Additionally, there was often great difficulties obtaining engine components which, along with repeated air attacks on the Atsuta engine plant, eventually brought engine production to a standstill.
+Additionally, there was often great difficulty obtaining engine components which, along with repeated air attacks on the Atsuta engine plant, eventually brought engine production to a standstill.